 - Stir oats and enjoy!

-- For the yogurt, Greek yogurt or regular yogurt will work.
-And if you aren’t dairy free, you can use dairy milk yogurt too.
+- Yogurt: Greek or regular almond milk yogurt works.
+And if you aren't dairy free, you can use regular yogurt, just make sure it's plain/unsweetened.

 - You can either eat these straight out of the fridge, or warm them up in the microwave quickly.